JenniferSmith007/reusable_WebComponent_VanillaJS/Readme.md

 - Used state to control the comments being posted
 - Created User interface design using **Figma**
 - Implemented design using DOM and CSS

+# ❗️How to create a custom element with shadow DOM and add basic state 🚀